 Description: Sets the maximum number of messages sent to the destination per second.
 Use this output-rate-limiting functionality only when using large enough buffers as well to avoid the risk of losing messages.
-Specifying θ or a lower value sets the output limit to unlimited.
+Specifying 0 or a lower value sets the output limit to unlimited.

-Description: Convert timestamps to the timezone specified by this option.
+Description: Convert timestamps (and all date-related macros derived from the timestamp) to the timezone specified by this option.
 If this option is not set then the original timezone information in the message is used.

-Description: Override the global timestamp format (set in the global ts_format() parameter) for the specific destination.
-For details, see Section ts_format() (p.
-205).
+Description: Override the global timestamp format (set in the global ts-format() parameter) for the specific destination.
+For details, see Section ts-format() (p.
+227).

-7.6.
+7.7.
 Sending messages to external applications